123wowow123/chronopin/content.md

 Before Usable Bug:
 fix tags with continuous space enter ++
-Main timeline should remain in background for speedup delete thumb2 +
+Main timeline should remain in background for speedup

 Before Usable:
-search should have today button in best match mode + Comment cleanup/backup + suggest tag + links should be external cleanup
+Comment cleanup/backup +
+suggest tag +
+links should be external cleanup